Food in Sri Lanka (The Problems!)

 This is a very typical Sri Lankan breakfast served to us in one lovely (affordable) villa on the coast.
 Everything was perfect.

 A traditional Sri Lankan breakfast is one of the most delicious meals in the world.
 Dal, maybe a fish, egg, or potato curry, fresh coconut chutney, string hoppers or hoppers are a fantastic way to start the day.
-You may also encounter fresh tropical fruits like papaya, pineapple, and bananas, local curd, milk rice, or, in hotels, western offerings.
+You may also encounter fresh tropical fruits like papaya, pineapple, and bananas, local curd, milk rice, or, in hotels, Western offerings.

 Sri Lankan breakfast is generally great and where we could, we ordered it in our guest house or other accommodation, the night before.
 Where breakfast wasn’t available in our hotel, or where we arrived too late to order, finding breakfast was sometimes difficult.
-In places with street food vendors (such as Ella), we ordered delicious hoppers from street stalls, or roti, filled with veg (or even chocolate!)

 In hotels expect huge buffet spreads similar to those found in any country, but hopefully, with the addition of these Sri Lankan foods.